Batek Island: Dispute

-East Timor is claiming the island, using a map of 1914 as reference.
+Timor-Leste is claiming the island, using a map of 1914 as reference.
 In 2004, Indonesian Colonel Moesanip said that this claim was abandoned when the East Timorese Minister of Foreign Affairs, José Ramos-Horta, recognized Indonesian sovereignty over the island.
 The Batek Island dispute between Indonesia and East Timor has largely been ended in 2005.
 However, East Timorese chief negotiator Xanana Gusmão indicated in 2022 that negotiations were continuing.

-After the 1999 independence referendum, in which East Timor opted for a state independent of Indonesia and later placed under UN administration, Batek Island became a point of contention.
+After the 1999 independence referendum, in which Timor-Leste opted for a state independent of Indonesia and later placed under UN administration, Batek Island became a point of contention.
 In the first drafts of the Constitutional Commission of Oecussi Enclave, Batek Island was defined as part of Oe-Cusse Ambeno and thus as part of East Timorese territory, based on several consultations with the communities.
-However, the Constitution of East Timor did not list Batek Island as part of the national territory.
+However, the Constitution of Timor-Leste did not list Batek Island as part of the national territory.

 In the second half of 2002, Indonesia built a small lighthouse on Batek Island.
 On 14 December 2003, the Indonesian military conducted a military exercise in which a warship, helicopters and jet fighters used the island for several hours as part of the exercise.
-The inhabitants of Citrana, on the coast of Nitibe, felt threatened by this, especially as East Timor had not been informed of the manoeuvre beforehand.
+The inhabitants of Citrana, on the coast of Nitibe, felt threatened by this, especially as Timor-Leste had not been informed of the manoeuvre beforehand.
 Publicly, the East Timorese government and the United Nations were reluctant to comment, and it was not until 12 January 2004 that the Australian press reported on the incident.
-On 16 January, Timor Leste has sent a memorandum of objection to Indonesia regarding the conduct of war exercises around Batek Island.
-On 5 February, Indonesian Colonel Moesanip, KOREM commander of Kupang, stated that the manoeuvre was to demonstrate Indonesian sovereignty over Batek Island and that if East Timor resisted, Indonesia would station soldiers on the island.
+On 16 January, Timor-Leste has sent a memorandum of objection to Indonesia regarding the conduct of war exercises around Batek Island.
+On 5 February, Indonesian Colonel Moesanip, KOREM commander of Kupang, stated that the manoeuvre was to demonstrate Indonesian sovereignty over Batek Island and that if Timor-Leste resisted, Indonesia would station soldiers on the island.

 On 2 March 2017, President Joko Widodo designated Batek Island as part of Indonesia's 111 outermost small islands.
 This designation status is stated in Presidential Decree No. 6/2017 on the Designation of Outermost Small Islands.